-If you're planning to undertake a postgraduate course and are from outside the European Economic Area you may need an ATAS certificate.
+If you're planning to undertake a postgraduate course and are from outside the European Economic Area you may need an Academic Technology Approval Scheme (ATAS) certificate.
 Please note that from 6 July 2018 the ATAS condition will apply to courses with a duration of less than six months alongside courses over six months.

 The Academic Technology Approval Scheme (ATAS) applies to all students from outside the European Economic Area (EEA) who plan to undertake postgraduate study in certain subject areas.
 Whether an applicant falls under ATAS is determined by the course or programme's Common Aggregate Hierarchy (CAH3) code.

-The CAH3 code visible on your offer letter which you will need to be able to identify if you require ATAS clearance, which is demonstrated through an ATAS certificate.
+The CAH3 code visible on your offer letter is the one you will need to be able to identify if you require ATAS clearance, which is demonstrated through an ATAS certificate.
 Please check your offer letter carefully to see whether your subject area is included.

 If you're joining an undergraduate programme with integrated Masters you may also need ATAS clearance.
 If you're not sure, please contact the School where you will be studying for clarification.